anime-frog/work-with-mysql/README.md

 If you want to delete library with g++, MySQL and Git, you must start uninstaller with flag '-a'
 ***
 # what it do
-This library can create/drop tables, insert values and select they
+This library can create/drop tables, insert/delete/update values and select they, drop/update/add columns